kdwils/blog/content/posts/installing-metallb.md

     release: homelab
 {{< /highlight >}}

-We are also assigning the pihole-web component its own IP address so we can access it in the browser.

-{{< highlight yaml >}}
-apiVersion: v1
-kind: Service
-metadata:
-  name: homelab-pihole-web
-  annotations:
-    metallb.universe.tf/loadBalancerIPs: 10.0.1.71
-{{< /highlight >}}

 Here is the full yaml I am using.
 You can leave out the custom dnsmaq config map and remove the volume from the deployment.
 We will be covering those in a later post.

-`kubectl create namespace pihole`

-`kubectl apply -f <your-yaml-file> -n pihole`
 {{< highlight yaml >}}
----
 apiVersion: v1
 kind: Secret
 metadata: